dheero/OBF.github.io/wiki/BOSC_Abstract_Submission.md

 abstract here!](http://events.open-bio.org/BOSC2013/openconf.php)**

 The deadline for abstract submissions for talks was **Friday, April 12, 2013**.

-Accepted talks will be 5-20 minutes.
-You will be notified of the length of your talk upon abstract acceptance.
+Authors who submitted talk abstracts will be notified on May 6.

 BOSC also includes poster sessions.
 If you want to present a poster and would like your poster abstract to be included in the BOSC program,